 - Treatment Planning and Intervention

-Specializations in counseling psychology may include:
+Specializations for a graduate program in counseling psychology may include:

 - Health Counseling.

 - Counseling and Human Sexuality

 - Assisting people with day-to-day issues and life management

 Key Difference Between Clinical Psychology vs Counseling Psychology

 Choosing between a counseling and a clinical psychologist is a matter of preference.
 Students focusing on clinical psychology will deal with more severe psychological disorders among patient populations.
 Counseling psychology students should be prepared to address a broad array of problems.
 These could include behavioral, social, and emotional problems.
 They must also provide counseling to clients from diverse backgrounds.
 Both clinical and counseling psychology involves the same basic licensing process.
 This process may vary by state, though.
 Clinical psychologist requirements may include internships in more clinical settings.
 Future counseling psychologists will work in supervised settings before they can practice independently.
 They could take part in both group and individual therapy sessions.

 Difference Between Clinical Psychology and Counseling Psychology: What to Keep in Mind